 Since this is an incomplete offering, I’ll include a few more images of some favourite known varieties:

-… and finally a couple which we really would never have chosen, but arrived as offerings or wholesale mistakes which we’re unlikely to ever throw out!
-Like mini ‘Rip Van Winkle’…
+And finally a couple which we really would never have chosen, but arrived as offerings or wholesale mistakes which we’re unlikely to ever throw out!
+Like mini N. ‘Rip Van Winkle’.

 But no further clues existed in his post as to a precise origin, though an American site lists the variety as pre 1576 origin.
 But I then discovered that there was indeed a Derwydd mansion at Llandybie, which had recently had its remaining house contents sold after the death of the last owner.
 Click here for more.
-And what was really interesting was the history attached to this house and it’s very early owner from the 1400’s, one ‘Sir Rhys ap Thomas‘.
+What was really interesting, was the history attached to this house and its very early owner from the 1400’s, one ‘Sir Rhys ap Thomas‘.
 Click here for more.

-Richard was killed in this battle and so Henry 7th was crowned and the line of Tudor kings established.
+Richard was killed in this battle, and so Henry 7th was crowned and the line of Tudor kings established.
 And all thanks to Welsh military prowess.
-Clearly close ties between the nations back then in the late 1400’s ?
+So there were clearly close ties between the nations back then in the late 1400’s?

 Finally for those wondering about the flowers in our blue bowl, here they are in the garden.

-White Honesty, Pulmonaria, Primrose (types), Omphaloides cappadocica, Aubrieta and the spurge like Chrysoplenium davidianum – a favourite of ours to light up a shady spot at this time of the year…
+White Honesty, Lunaria annua var. alba, Pulmonaria, Primrose, Primula vulgaris (types), Omphalodes cappadocica, Aubrieta and the spurge like Chrysosplenium davidianum – a favourite of ours to light up a shady spot at this time of the year.